Can you use NLP to handle disappointment? Of course. The method that comes to mind is the NLP reframing technique.

 And so on…

-There is nothing about a glass of beer that suggest it means anything.
+There is nothing about a glass of beer that suggests it means anything.
 It’s a container holding a liquid with certain properties that we have labeled as beer.
 From there, we all interpret the meaning of beer based on inner experience, which varies wildly.

 This NLP reframing technique reminds us of all this, as well as how to consciously choose the meaning that works the best, given our individual situation.

 This morning I took my twin daughters to the Department of Motor Vehicles to take the test for their driver’s permit.
-They were excited to say the least, due to it being on their minds for months.
+They were excited, to say the least, due to it being on their minds for months.

 On the drive home, the disappointment was thick.
 Then Morgan said, “Well, at least we have more time to study for the test.”